Kautenja/robust-graph-convolutional-networks-against-adversarial-attacks-implementation/README.md

 ## Usage

-The [random-attack.ipynb](random-attack.ipynb) notebook contains code for training and evaluating the GCN and RGCN models under a non-targeted random attack.
+The [random-attack.ipynb](random-attack.ipynb) notebook contains code for training and evaluating the GCN and RGCN models under a non-targeted random attack. [random-attack-plot.ipynb](random-attack-plot.ipynb) contains logic to generate the plot of noise ratio to accuracy between GCN and RGCN during a non-targeted random attack.

 ## Results